Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Introduction

 \subsection{Acknowledgments:}

-We would like to thank A.~Bolsinov and S.~V\~{u} Ng\d{o}c for helpful remarks and references.
+We would like to thank in particular A.~Bolsinov and S.~V\~{u} Ng\d{o}c for helpful remarks and references, and also various other colleagues for feedback on an earlier version of the paper.
 The first author was partially funded by the \emph{FWO-EoS project} G0H4518N, and the second author was partially supported by the \emph{FWO senior postdoctoral fellowship} 12ZW320N.